-- The formal Warm-Up Area is normally a large ensemble room with enough chairs to seat all the students.
-Music stands are not normally provided. - The length of the warm-up slot is 45 minutes if the Sight-reading component is being held on stage after the Prepared Pieces or 30 minutes if the Sight-reading component is being held in a separate area.
+- The formal Warm-Up Area is normally a large ensemble room with a recently tuned piano and enough chairs to seat all the students in each ensemble. - The length of the warm-up time slot is 30 minutes.

 D. AUDITORIUM STAGE